 Information collection

-Primary technical contact or business contact for the system receive a spreadsheet listing all “keep” systems and 11 questions, many that require selection of one answer from several choices.
+Primary technical contact or business contact for the system receives a spreadsheet listing all “keep” systems and 11 questions, many that require selection of one answer from several choices.

 Analysis